Men aren't from Mars! Please stop it.

-In an era of fast-paced living and triumphing individualism, both blossoming in economies more GDP-friendly than family-friendly, you may be excused to think marriage is on its way out.
-Aren't casual hooking apps more popular than the registry office?
+In our era of fast-paced living and triumphing individualism, both blossoming in economies more GDP-friendly than family-friendly, you may be excused to think marriage is on its way out.
+After all, aren't casual hooking apps more popular than the registry office?
 From Tinder, triumphing egotism, and, even, financial pressures forcing the most willing to postpone settling down to start their own families, marriage is pitted against merciless foes indeed!
 And yet...

 You want to have an harmonious relationship with your partner?
 Well, that's easy!
 Since we are either Martian or Venusian, nothing but the embodiment of the gender we belong to, let's just deal with our spouse as the alien he/ she is and all will be well!
 Here's the road to marital bliss according to John Gray: